Maximum lilkelihood estimation in the $\beta$-model: Introduction

-In an attempt to avoid the reliance on asymptotic methods, whose applicability to network models remains largely unclear \citep[see, e.g.,][]{HAB:81}, several researchers have turned to exact inference for the $\beta$-model, which hinges upon the non-trivial task of sampling from the set of graphs with a given degree sequence. \cite{BD:09} developed and analyzed a sequential importance sampling algorithm for generating a random graph with the prescribed degree sequence \citep[see also][for a different algorithm]{VL:05}. \cite{HT:10} and \cite{markov.japan} tackled the same task using more abstract algebraic methods and \cite{p1.markov} studied Markov bases for the more general $p_1$ model.
+In an attempt to avoid the reliance on asymptotic methods, whose applicability to network models remains largely unclear [see, e.g., \citet{HAB81}], several researchers have turned to exact inference for the $\beta$-model, which hinges upon the nontrivial task of sampling from the set of graphs with a given degree sequence. \citet{BD09} developed and analyzed a sequential importance sampling algorithm for generating a random graph with the prescribed degree sequence [see also \citet{VL05} for a different algorithm]. \citet{HT10} and \citet{markovjapan} tackled the same task using more abstract algebraic methods, and \citet{p1markov} studied Markov bases for the more general $p_1$ model.

-In this article we study the existence of the MLE for the parameters of the beta model under a more general sampling scheme in which each edge is observed a fixed number of times (instead of just once, like in previous works) and for increasing network sizes.
-The reasons of our focus on the issue of existence of the MLE, which we view as a natural measure of the intrinsic statistical difficulty of the beta model, is twofold.
-First, existence of the MLE is a natural minimum requirement for feasibility of statistical inference in discrete exponential families, such as the beta model: nonexistence of the MLE is in fact equivalent to non-estimability of the model parameters, as illustrated in \cite{MLE}.
+In this article we study the existence of the MLE for the parameters of the $\beta$-model under a more general sampling scheme in which each edge is observed a fixed number of times (instead of just once, as in previous works) and for increasing network sizes.
+We view the issue of existence of the MLE as a natural measure of the intrinsic statistical difficulty of the $\beta$-model for two reasons.
+First, existence of the MLE is a natural minimum requirement for feasibility of statistical inference in discrete exponential families, such as the $\beta$-model: nonexistence of the MLE is in fact equivalent to nonestimability of the model parameters, as illustrated in \citet{MLE}.
 Thus, establishing conditions for existence of the MLE amounts to specifying the conditions under which statistical inference for these models is fully possible.
-Secondly, under the asymptotic scenario of growing network sizes, existence of the MLE will provide a natural measure of sample complexity of the beta model, and will indicate the asymptotic scaling of the model parameters for which statistical inference is viable.
-In fact, our results from Section \ref{sec:asymptotics} will prove that the parameters of the beta model can be estimated consistently even when the edge probabilities approach $0$ or $1$, provided the network size is sufficiently large and under appropriate conditions.
+Second, under the asymptotic scenario of growing network sizes, existence of the MLE will provide a natural measure of sample complexity of the $\beta$-model and will indicate the asymptotic scaling of the model parameters for which statistical inference is viable.